 The Company also uses its judgment to determine whether an impairment test must be performed due to the presence of potential impairment indicators.
-As at June 30, 2023, the company concluded that there were impairment indicators for assets located in Burkina Faso, and it performed an impairment test on property, plant and equipment, right of use assets and intangible assets located in Burkina Faso.
-No impairment was recognized as a result of this test.
 In applying its judgment, the Company relies primarily on its knowledge of its business and the economic environment.
 Significant management estimates are required to determine the recoverable amount of the cash-generating unit ("CGU") including estimates of future cash flows.
 Differences in estimates could affect whether tangible and intangible assets are in fact impaired and the dollar amount of that impairment.
 Significant assumptions are used by management to determine the projected revenue, operating expenses, utilization, discount rates and market pricing.
 Consequently, the impact on the Consolidated Financial Statements of future periods could be material.